keyporttech/helm-charts/README.md

 ## How to Use the Chart Repository

-* Add your charts repository to your local machine with `helm repo add keyporttech https://keyporttech.github.io/helm-charts
+* Add the charts repository to your local repository list "helm repo add keyporttech https://keyporttech.github.io/helm-charts/"
+* List the repositories now configured "helm repo list"
+* Search for charts in the repository "helm search repo keyporttech"

 ## Actions